 Under the Section 8 program, the PHA directly pays the landlord the rental assistance amount.
 The family is responsible for paying the landlord their portion of the rent.
 The amount the family pays is calculated based on their Income and is typically around 30% of their Income.

-The PHA also performs annual inspections of the rental units to ensure that they meet HUD's Housing Quality Standards.
+The PHA also performs annual inspections of the rental units to ensure that they meet HUD housing quality standards.
 These standards include requirements for basic amenities such as heating and cooling, running water, and safe electrical and plumbing systems.

 If the rental unit fails the inspection, the landlord must make necessary repairs before the tenant can continue to live in the unit.
 The PHA may terminate the rental assistance payments if the landlord does not make the required repairs.

-What is the most that Section 8 in Florida will pay?
+What is the Most Section 8 in Florida will pay?

 The maximum amount of rental assistance Section 8 in Florida will pay is determined by a formula established by HUD.
 The formula considers the household's Income, family size, and the area's rental rates.